ramtinak/InstagramApiSharp/README.md

 | .NET Core(UWP) | 10.0.10240 |

 ## Overview
-There's a lot of functions and bug fix me and [NGame1](https://github.com/NGame1) added to this library.
+There are a lot of features and bug fix me and [NGame1](https://github.com/NGame1) and [other contributors](https://github.com/ramtinak/InstagramApiSharp/graphs/contributors) added to this library.
 Check [sample projects](https://github.com/ramtinak/InstagramApiSharp/tree/master/samples) and [wiki pages](https://github.com/ramtinak/InstagramApiSharp/wiki) to see how it's works.

 ## Features